peter-sarazin/bookshelf-client-demo/README.md

 In order to run this you will need to get the bookshelf-service-demo first and run it as a Spring Boot App.

-Then run this application as a Spring Boot App.
+Once you build it with maven then you can run this application as a Spring Boot App.

 There are several ways to run an application as a Spring Boot App: